Skip links

 Approved 12 CEU Hours Details and registration https://www.mercycollegeofmidwifery.edu/online-statistics-for-midwives

 ONLINE CULTURAL COMPETENCY AND RESPECT IN MATERNITY CARE (exp.
-May 2025 (online/on-demand))
+May 2025 (Online))

 This course, Cultural Competency and Respect in the Provision of Maternity Care, shares important insights for all health care providers, including doulas and childbirth educators.
 It meets the requirement of NARM for all CPMs and CPM applicants to take a course on Cultural Competency and may meet other licensing requirements as well.
 This training in cultural sensitivity, cultural respect, and cultural humility is useful in any practice setting, anywhere in the world.
 Approved 4 CEU Hours